buddypress/buddypress/docs/developer/functions/rewrites.md

 ### `bp_members_get_user_slug()`

-Thanks to this function you can get the user's slug (which is stored in `$wpdb->users.user_nicename`) thanks to their user ID.
-This function is exposing a WordPress filter hook just before returning the user's slug.
+Thanks to this function you can get the user's slug (which is stored in `$wpdb->users.user_nicename`).
+This function exposes a WordPress filter hook just before returning the user's slug.
 If you need to override a specific user's slug, you can use the `bp_members_get_user_slug` filter making sure to get the 2 available filter arguments.
-The first one is the retrieved user's slug and the second one contains the corresponding user ID. `bp_members_get_user_url()` uses this function to build a user's url.
+The first argument is the retrieved user's slug and the second contains the corresponding user ID. `bp_members_get_user_url()` uses this function to build a user's url.

 _This function was introduced in version 12.0.0_